nolash/gtk4-kee/README.md

 ### QR exchange

-A separate transport container, `KeeTransport`, is used for this exchange, aswell as some additional encoding.
+A separate transport container, `KeeTransport`, is used for this exchange, as well as some additional encoding.

 ```
 container = KeeTransport(KeeEntryHead, KeeEntry)